Harsger/ROOTpostprocessing/README.txt

 LABELS <label1> <label2> ...
- for each label a value is required per measurement for each graphs will be created per label combination
+ for each label a value is required per measurement for each graphs will be created per label combination RANGE low high nBins range and binning for the y-values of the data-graphs

  optional specifications in parameter-file :
 CORRELATE <result1> <result2>